sagemath/sagewiki_to_gh-2022-10-10/cando.md

 == Finite Fields ==

  * Very fast arithmetic over finite fields and extensions of finite fields (especially up to cardinality 2^16).

+== Graph Theory ==
+ * Construction, directed graphs, labeled graphs.
+ * 2d and 3d plotting of graphs using an optimized implementation of the spring layout algorithm.
+ * Constructors for all standard families of graphs
+ * Graph isomorphism testing; automorphism group computation

 == Graphical Interface ==
  * A web-browser based graphical interface, which anybody can easily use or share.
 The GUI can also be used for any math software that SAGE interfaces with.